markomijovic/mechanical-engineering-capstone/README.md

-# Mechanical Engineering Capstone - Bearing Failure in a Rotating Machinery Test rIG
+# Mechanical Engineering Capstone - Bearing Failure in a Rotating Machinery Test Rig

 This program is a part of the 2020/21 mechanical engineering capstone project.
 The program preforms statistical analysis and creates unique visualizations on bearing accelerometer data obtained from